 The person must show that he or she is using due diligence to try to obtain a better job or make more money and that they have made attempts, either through the Internet, employment agencies or by directly approaching other employers to obtain other employment to increase his or her income.
 The court will review the application and then make a decision as to whether he or she is entitled to a reduction in child support.

-Answers to FAQs about changing child support payments
+Answers to FAQ about changing child support payments

-Attorney Schlissel provided answers to the following frequently asked questions (FAQs) about changing child support payments:
+Attorney Schlissel provided answers to the following frequently asked questions (FAQ) about changing child support payments: